by Michael McCarty

 What Is the History of Archival Quality Photo Prints?

-The history of archival digital photo printing dates back to the 1990s.
+Archival digital photo printing dates back to the 1990s.
 This method, which is often used interchangeably with giclee printing, was originally completed by spraying ink from a digital printer onto the surface of a paper.
-Then, the extra droplets were deflected away to reveal the image.
+The extra droplets were then deflected away to reveal the image.
 Years later, Piezo drop-on-demand printers were primarily used instead of digital printers.

-Through this new method, multiple ink cartridges would go into a print head.
+This new method allows multiple ink cartridges to go into a print head.
 This head, which has small charged crystals in various colors, releases a specific amount of ink through an electrostatic charge.
 The finished result?
 A beautiful, pigmented print that you can enjoy for years to come.

 How Can You Recognize a Pigment Print?